×

 If you have not spent a lot of time in The Netherlands, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When deciding whether to buy or rent a home in The Netherlands, there are several factors to consider.
 Perhaps the most important is whether you plan to stay in the country for a long period of time.
 If you intend to stay for several years, or possibly permanently, then buying a home could make more sense than renting as it can be a great investment and you can benefit from certain tax breaks.
 If you will only be living in the Netherlands for a short period of time, then renting a home may be the more suitable option.
 Additional factors to consider include your finances, lifestyle and personal preferences.
-It is advisable to carefully weigh up the pros and cons of each option before making a decision," said one expat who made the move to Netherlands.
+It is advisable to carefully weigh up the pros and cons of each option before making a decision," commented one expat who made the move to Netherlands.

 What should I pack when moving to The Netherlands?